borisirota/webworkify-webpack/README.md

 # future work

-The goal is to make `webworkify-webpack` be based on webpack's api only.
+The goal is to make `webworkify-webpack` be based on fully on webpack's api.
 I'm not sure how to accomplish it since I never wrote a webpack plugin (is it possible other way?) so I'm asking for help :)

 Points of view: